 Our music programs are taught by practicing musicians with the experience you need to learn to play.
 Perform live shows and develop your skills in a supportive learning environment for all skill levels.Learn to play

 Choosing an acoustic drum set vs. an electronic drum set

 There are two types of drum sets, traditional (acoustic) drums versus electronic drums.
 There are advantages to each type of drum.

 Acoustic drums have metal cymbals and use wood and metal drums that are designed to project sound.
 Traditional drums have a better “feel” and are less complicated to set up.

 What is an electronic drum set?

-Electric drum kits have rubber pads that when hit send sounds to either an amplifier or to headphone.
+Electric drum kits have rubber pads that when hit send sounds to either an amplifier or to headphones.
 For this reason, they have the ability to reduce or eliminate the volume of the drums.
-For students living in apartments or anywhere where sound levels are a concern, electronic drums are a great solution.
+For students living in apartments or anywhere where sound levels are a concern, electronic drums in a kid’s drum set are a great solution.

 Choosing the best wood for your drums